Former Purdue, Oklahoma assistant comes to MSU

 Joseph was an assistant coach at Indiana for one year prior to being named BGSU head coach on Oct.
 13, 1988.
 Before her stint at Indiana, she spent two years as an assistant coach at her alma mater, Central Michigan.
 While at Indiana, Joseph helped the Hoosiers to a 36-20-1 record and a fourth-place Big Ten finish.
 In her two years at CMU, she helped guide the Chippewas to back-to-back Mid-American Conference titles.

 During her playing career, Joseph led Central Michigan to three MAC titles and three National Tournament appearances.
 She was a two-time First-Team All-MAC selection.
 Joseph graduated from Central Michigan in 1985 with a degree in business administration and earned her master's degree from CMU in business in `87.
+She was inducted into the school's Hall of Fame in the fall of 2013 as a member of the school's 1982 team which compiled a 42-9 regular-season record and advanced to the AIAW World Series.

 In the fall of 2002, Joseph was enshrined in the Carman-Ainsworth High School Hall of Fame as a member of the 1980 state championship team, and more recently was inducted as an individual in the fall of 2005.